Hursh Road Bridge

-Hursh Road Bridge (Bridge No. 38) was a historic Whipple truss bridge spanning Cedar Creek near Cedarville, Allen County, Indiana.
-It was built in 1879 by the Western Bridge Works of Fort Wayne, Indiana.
+Hursh Road Bridge (Bridge No. 38) was a historic Whipple truss bridge spanning Cedar Creek near Leo-Cedarville, Indiana.
+It was built in 1879 by the Western Bridge Works of Fort Wayne.
 It was a 120 foot long, 16 feet wide ornate iron bridge.

 It was added to the National Register of Historic Places in 1981 and delisted in 1993.